Mr-PauI/Walnut-CGB/README.md

 Walnut-CGB enables CGB support by default.
 Unlike Peanut-GB’s CGB branch, Walnut-CGB outputs RGB565 for Game Boy Color games.

 The [wiki](https://github.com/Mr-PauI/Walnut-CGB/wiki) contains further details on implementation specifics, execution models, and framebuffer handling.
+Several code examples have been added to this section and I will continue to expand it.

 # Walnut-CGB